justine-rgl/justine-rgl/README.md

 - 🔭 I’m currently looking for **a 12-month apprenticeship as a front-end developer starting from June 2023**

-- 🌱 I’m currently learning **Javascript, HTML, CSS, React, Figma, PHP, MySQL and more!**
+- 🌱 I’m currently learning **Javascript, HTML, CSS, React, Vue, Figma and more!**

 - 📫 How to reach me: **justine.rougeulle@gmail.com**